CONSTRUCTION CATALOGUE

 Top Addition & Split

-These units are created by combining two method of unit creation: addition and subdivision.
-By adding a new floor to the existing building, and subdividing the floors into self-contained dwellings, you can create more living space within your home and add new units.
+These units are created by combining two methods of unit creation: addition and subdivision.
+By adding a new floor to the existing building, and subdividing the floors into self-contained dwellings, you can create more living space within the home and add new units.
+The checklist below provides some key items you should consider before selecting this type of multiplex.
+Remember to verify all code requirements with your local code, or hire a professional to do this for you!

 Spatial Requirements

-Check your Maximum Height
+Check your maximum height

-However, you may be able to build higher!
-Check your specific zoning regulations for your lot on the City’s website here.
+In general, the maximum height for a multiplex is 10m across the City of Toronto.However, you may be able to build higher!
+Check your specific zoning regulations for a lot on the City’s website here.

-Getting in and Out Safely
+Getting in and out safely

->>There are two ways you can provide access to units within your house:
+There are two ways you can provide access to units within your house:

-1) You can provide direct exterior access.
+Option 1 - You can provide direct exterior access.

 This means each unit has its own fire-separated exit path from the main space of the unit to the exterior.
 In this case, each unit will have its own exterior ‘front door.’

-2) You can provide access to the exterior through a shared entryway.
+Option 2 - You can provide access to the exterior through a shared entryway.

->>Option 1 - Separate Second Entry
+Option 1 - Separate second entry

 This is a good option because you will not have to do a lot of work to allow access to the unit.
 A door at the main level, often at the side of the house, accesses a stair directly to the unit.
 These are often separated from the main floor living space.

->>Option 2 - Stair Close to an Entry
+Option 2 - Stair close to an entry

 If you don’t have a separate entry, it is best if the stair is close to an entry door.
 You will need to build a wall to separate the new unit entry from the main floor unit.

->>Option 3 - Stair Far From an Entry
+Option 3 - Stair far from an entry

 This option will require the most work.
 First check to make sure you can access the stair to the new unit without disrupting the living space on the main floor.